GreeningLab/GNA5031_applied3/README.md

 Further exploration of tree styles at: https://itol.embl.de/gallery.cgi

-## **Conclusions**

-The phylogenetic tree shows that the samples we analyzed (yellow branches) are close to virus strains from Asia (pink-ish).
-And because the flight to Brisbane is from Asia, our result is in agreement with expectation.
-And this shows that wastewater monitoring of SARS-CoV-2 is a useful tool to show the origin of the virus.
+**Questions**:

-**Question**: where is the likely origin of the viruses we found in this study?
+- Where is the likely origin of the viruses we found in this study?
+- Are the SARS-CoV-2 variants carried by the passengers likely to have originated from the 2021 COVID-19 outbreak in Brazil as initially suspected?
+- Is wastewater monitoring of SARS-CoV-2 a useful tool to trace the origin of the viruses?